 * Ensure the check number (usually top right) is the same as the last digits on the line at the bottom of the check (called the MICR Line) and that the signature bears some resemblance to the name of the payer.

 * The first, nine-digit part of the MICR line is called the routing number.
 It identifies the bank that issued the check.
-You can go online and check if the number really does square up with the bank name printed on the check.

 * A favorite trick of fake check scam artists is to use the routing number of a bank on the other side of the country from where the victim lives; that way it takes longer -- up to a couple of weeks -- to identify the fraud.
 So, again, be wary when this happens.